-2014 will be our 24th year in business.
+2018 is our 26th year in business.
 Wow!
 How time flies.
 The Willamette Valley, in the state of Oregon, has long been noted for versatile farming opportunities.
 WILD RICE was added to the list of production crops in the early 1990’s Oregon.
-In 1991 our company was formed to market wild rice from Oregon and Canada.
+In 1991 our company was formed to market wild rice from the West Coast and Canada.
 Although new to Oregon farming, wild rice has been growing since the 1940’s in Idaho.
 At St. Maries in Northern Idaho, the lakes, rivers and marshes are graced with cool nights and warm days, producing some of the largest, most flavorful wild rice in North America.
 The result of a successful wildlife enhancement program, lead to the formation of St. Maries Wild Rice Co. to harvest the abundant stands of wild rice.
+There is no harvesting or processing of the Idaho wild rice at this time.
 In offering this delicious North American cereal grain, it is only fitting to note that one of the founders of St. Maries of Idaho, and two of the founders of Ankeny Lakes of Oregon, have Native American ancestry.
 All three have helped to establish the growing of wild rice in the Northwest.
 Wild rice has been a staple food of Native Americans in the North East lake areas of the United States and Canada for generations.
 Ankeny Lakes and St. Maries joined forces to offer the finest selection available in Northwest grown and processed wild rice, and Wild blends.
 The two companies do business maintaining their own identities under Wild & Ricey Northwest, Inc., In 1996 the Oregon chapter of Wild Rice unfolds with our opening a wild rice processing facility located on our farm near Salem, Oregon.
 Our processing facility receives wild rice from Idaho.
 With personal care and pride, our wild rice is delicately roasted to enhance the natural nutty flavor.
 It is then graded for size, packaged, and offered for the enjoyment of our customers.

 About The Artist